 The College of Design Student Services office holds numerous events throughout the fall, winter, and spring quarters of each academic year.
-Our events are designed to help connect students with professionals through networking activities and/or are opportunities for students to develop skills related to career pursuit and advancement.
-We work with student groups to sponsor and support their activities providing career and professional development opportunities such as Shadow Mentor Day, Lunch & Learn Panels, Portfolio Jams and workshops.
+Our events are designed to help connect you with professionals through networking activities and/or are opportunities for you to develop skills related to career pursuit and advancement.
+We also work with student groups to sponsor and support activities that provide career and professional development opportunities such as Shadow Mentor Day, Lunch & Learn discussions, Portfolio Jams, and workshops.

 Locations in both Portland and Eugene

 The HOPES Conference is an annual event held each spring by the Ecological Design Center, a student group at the University of Oregon.
 The conference is an opportunity for students, faculty, community members, and visiting scholars to discuss the relationship between ecology and various design disciplines, and how this connection can produce sustainable solutions to contemporary problems.

 The conference consists of a combination of panels, keynote speakers, workshops, exhibitions, and excursions.
 Past topics addressed during the conference include: environmental literacy, food sustainability issues, religion and the environment, product innovation, and biomimicry.
 Over the past decade the conference has brought to campus such luminaries as Shigeru Ban, Sim Van der Ryn, Lola Sheppard, Sean Ahlquist, Neri Oxman, Carlo Ratti, and Clare Cooper Marcus.

 This first-annual Career Futures event is an opportunity for Art + Design students to learn from and network with professionals through interactive, panelist-led discussions in first- and second-floor Lawrence Hall classrooms and at information tables in the Hayden Gallery.

 The 2019 inaugural event featured the following interactive, panelist-led discussion sessions and professionals:

 Arts Organizations: Nonprofits